EllenJCoombs/cetacean-strandings-project/README.md

 * **12-generalised-additive-models.Rmd** This code runs the GAM which looks at all strandings (species per year), with an offset of population.

 * **13-extras-species-GAMs** This code runs additional GAMs which are not part of the paper or main analysis.
-These GAMs are species-specific, and run using the same covariates as in (`12-generalised-additive-models.Rmd`)
+These GAMs are species-specific, and run using the same covariates as in (`12-generalised-additive-models.Rmd`) should users wish to look at species-specifics

 ## Other folders :file_folder: